h0mbre/h0mbre.github.io/_posts/2019-06-13-Easy_File_Sharing_Web_Server.md

 ## Fuzzing

 The very first thing I did after downloading and installing the software from [here](http://www.sharing-file.com/) was look for `boofuzz` http fuzzing templates.
-The first one I came to was [here](https://github.com/jtpereyda/boofuzz-http) and has the following source code:
+[The first one I came to](https://github.com/jtpereyda/boofuzz-http) has the following source code:
 ```python
 #!/usr/bin/env python
 # Designed for use with boofuzz v0.0.9